nhermosilla14/mqtt-sn-tools-rs/README.md

 - [X] Agnostic network layer.
 The original tools are quite tied to the UDP protocol, which is fine for most cases.
 But I wanted to make it possible to use other network protocols, such as TCP or even serial connections.
 This is done by defining a trait for the network layer, which is implemented by the UDP network layer(and there's also a WIP serial implementation).
 This is already implemented, and it's quite easy to implement new network layers.

-- [ ] Serial publisher and subscriber.
-The original set of tools provides a bridge, which is quite useful to connect a device sendind and receiving data over a serial port with a gateway listening over UDP.
+- [X] NEW!!
+Serial publisher and subscriber.
+The original set of tools provides a bridge, which is quite useful to connect a device sending and receiving data over a serial port with a gateway listening over UDP.
 This additional tool will help debug connections and provide a way to send a raw stream of data over a serial connection (to emulate a SN device, and other possible use cases).

 # Limitations